Category Archives: Care Managers

 The Art of Listening: Achieving Successful Communication

-By: Miriam Zucker, LMSW, ACSW, C-ASWC As Aging Life Care Specialists(r), we are called upon to provide an assortment of services.
+By: Miriam Zucker, LMSW, ACSW, C-ASWC As Aging Life Care Managers, we are called upon to provide an assortment of services.
 The needs are as varied as the families we are helping.
 We continuously strive to be experts in our knowledge of homecare, entitlements, senior residences, elder law attorneys, and providing skilled and supportive counseling. … Continue reading The Art of Listening: Achieving Successful Communication

 Crisis Management and Beyond: Social Workers in Aging Life Care